mircealungu/student-projects/thesis-writing.md

 > __This aspects__ affects not only large projects but also small ones.

-Thus, before submitting your draft and thesis, run your text through a grammar and spellchecker.
-Create a free account on [app.grammarly.com](app.grammarly.com) and paste your text in it.
+**Please**: Have a native English speaker review your text.
+If you can't do that, at least run your text through a grammar and spellchecker before submitting your first draft.
+Create a free account on [app.grammarly.com](app.grammarly.com).
 Use the web application, not the chorme extension.
+You don't have to get the paid version: if you address the observations in the free version, your text should already be much more readable.